Prachikumari1008/IMDB-Ratings-Data-Analysis/README.md

 # IMDB-Ratings-Data-Analysis Using Pandas
+This project aims to analyze IMDb movie ratings to uncover insights into what factors contribute to a movie's success or failure in terms of audience reception.
+By examining various features such as genre, release year, runtime, and cast, we seek to understand patterns and correlations that influence movie ratings.

 ## Definitions of Pandas:
 - Pandas is a Python library for data analysis.
 It offers a number of data exploration, cleaning and transformation operations that are critical in working with data in Python.